Carl Flügge

 Carl Georg Friedrich Wilhelm Flügge (12 September 1847 – 10 December 1923) was a German bacteriologist and hygienist.
 His finding that pathogens were present in expiratory droplets, the eponymous Flügge droplets, laid the foundations for the concept of droplet transmission as a route for the spread of respiratory infectious diseases.

 Biography

-Originally from Hanover, Carl Georg Friedrich Wilhelm Flügge studied medicine in Göttingen, Bonn, Leipzig and Munich.
-In 1878 he taught hygiene in Berlin.
-In 1881 Flügge became the first chair of hygiene at the University of Göttingen, and afterwards was a professor at the Universities of Breslau and Berlin, where he succeeded Max Rubner (1854–1932) at the Department of Hygiene.
+Originally from Hanover, Carl Georg Friedrich Wilhelm Flügge studied medicine at the University of Göttingen, the University of Bonn, Leipzig University, and the Ludwig-Maximilians-Universität München.
+In 1878, he taught hygiene at the Friedrich Wilhelm University of Berlin.
+In 1881, Flügge became the first chair of hygiene at the University of Göttingen, and afterwards was a professor at the University of Breslau and the Friedrich Wilhelm University of Berlin, where he succeeded Max Rubner (1854–1932) at the Department of Hygiene.

 Flügge was a colleague of microbiologist Robert Koch (1843–1910), with whom he co-edited the journal Zeitschrift für Hygiene und Infektionskrankheiten.
 Two of his better-known assistants at Breslau were Wolfgang Weichardt (1875–1943) and Walther Kruse (1864–1943).